Django0033/freecodecamp/responsive-web-design/applied-visual-design/add-a-box-shadow-to-a-card-like-element.md

 The `box-shadow` property takes values for

-- `offset-x` (how far to push the shadow horizontaly from tho element),
+- `offset-x` (how far to push the shadow horizontally from tho element),
-- `offset-y` (how for to push the shadow vertically from the element),
+- `offset-y` (how far to push the shadow vertically from the element),
 - `blur-radius`,
 - `spread-radius` and
 - `color`, in that order.